zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

-inform, establish, uncover, analyze, clarify, and explain; "all actions are suffering"... (abbreviated) "all dhammas are selfless" ...... "every collection of dhamma is extinguishing dhamma" like him Seeing like this he tells, explains, teaches, informs, establishes, uncovers, analyzes, clarifies, and explains.”
+inform, establish, uncover, analyze, clarify, and explain; "all actions are suffering"... (abbreviated) "all dhammas are selfless" ...... "every collection of dhamma is extinguishing dhamma" like him Seeing like this he tells, explains, teaches, informs, establishes, uncovers, analyzes, clarifies, and explains."
 For as he sees like this he tells.

 "The scumbags, the vastly wise ones": "The scumbags, greed is scum; hatred is